Data at glance of Hungary - average on period

 Chief of state: President Tamas SULYOK (since 5 March 2024)

-Head of government: Prime Minister Viktor ORBAN (since 29 May 2010)cabinet: Cabinet of Ministers proposed by the prime minister and appointed by the presidentelections/appointments: president indirectly elected by the National Assembly with two-thirds majority vote in first round or simple majority vote in second round for a 5-year term (eligible for a second term); election last held on 26 February 2024 (next to be held in spring 2029); prime minister elected by the National Assembly on the recommendation of the president; election last held on 3 April 2022 (next to be held in April or May 2027)election results: 2024: Tamas SULYOK elected president; National Assembly vote - 134 to 52022: Katalin NOVAK (Fidesz) elected president; National Assembly vote - 137 to 51
+Head of government: Prime Minister Viktor ORBAN (since 29 May 2010)cabinet: Cabinet of Ministers proposed by the prime minister and appointed by the presidentelection/appointment process: president indirectly elected by the National Assembly with two-thirds majority vote in first round or simple majority vote in second round for a 5-year term (eligible for a second term); prime minister elected by the National Assembly on the recommendation of the presidentmost recent election date: president: 26 February 2024prime minister: 3 April 2022election results: 2024: Tamas SULYOK elected president; National Assembly vote - 134 to 52022: Katalin NOVAK (Fidesz) elected president; National Assembly vote - 137 to 51expected date of next election: president: spring 2029prime minister: April or May 2027

 Legislative branch